Business Process & Systems Evaluation

 Construction organizations have a dozen or so core business processes.
 Functions like procurement, change order processing, forecasting, time and payroll processing, Billing and collection, are all fairly common.
 Other functions are unique by type of contractor.
 Burger Consulting’s Process Assessment engagement takes a critical eye to each of these processes through the lens of business process optimization, specifically looking at inefficiencies, risks and system utilization.
 Before a company starts acquiring new tech solutions it is sometimes appropriate to take a hard look at existing processes and then decide which processes need to be improved or changed before technology is then applied.
 Burger Consulting typically compares each process against best practices templates and can provide management with an objective assessment of the way in which the company operates today.

-With 20+ years of experience and 200+ construction firms worth of experience, BCG knows what best-practices look like…and what they don’t.
+With 20+ years of experience and 200+ construction firms’ worth of experience, the Burger Consulting Group team knows what best-practices look like…and what they don’t.
 Your process will be compared to optimal processes in high-performing companies.

 Templates and Tools